ceriph/solusek/README.md

 * Add archetype selection to character at level 3
 * Add character levelup
 * Add equip/unequip
-  * Add 'slot' to character and equipment to allocate items
   * Add proficiency service to calculate whether a character can use an item
   * Add proficiencies for all items
 * Add 'combat' section to summary including attack damage
   * Weapons need a 'base' die and stat modifier function
 * Add a monster creator
+* Simplify equipment/inventory/skills to create single page character sheet

 ### Refactoring

+* Change slots to be item 'types'
 * Enrich spell object and structure for cross-class spell support
 * Tidy racial passives into modifiers to remove hardcoding
 * Allow modifiers to be 'functions' that get applied - custom DSL?